MarcinOrlowski/website-as-app/README.md

 NOTE: `--zoom` accepts fractional values, so you can use i.e. `--zoom 1.25` to scale content up by 25% or `--zoom 0.75` to scale down to 75% of the original size.

-## Current limitations

-* Website's Javascript code cannot write to system clipboard so you might need to manually select given portion of the site and copy using function from context menu as any buttons on the page that is using JS to write to the host's clipboard will not currently work.

 ## License